-Table 19.10: Estimated Quantities of Major Construction Materials Required by the Proposed Scheme
+Table 19.10: Conservative Quantity Estimates of Major Construction Materials Required by the Proposed Scheme

 Material Estimated Quantity

+Fill Material 20,200 tonnes

-Asphalt 32,000 tonnes
+Asphalt 38,700 tonnes

-Recycled Aggregate 47,000 tonnes
+Concrete 17,100 tonnes

-Concrete 12,000 tonnes
+Precast Concrete 2,000 tonnes

+Brickwork and Blockwork 110 tonnes

-Structural Steel 32 tonnes
+Structural Steel 500 tonnes

-The quantities of material listed in Table 19.10 represents a very small proportion of the Irish quantities manufactured per year as outlined in Section 19.3.2.
-The estimated quantity of concrete required represents less than one percent of the total quantity produced in Ireland per annum.
-Similarly, assuming the aggregate composition of asphalt is 90-95% and concrete is 60-80%, the estimated total aggregate quantity required by the Proposed Scheme represents less than one percent of the total aggregate quantity produced in Ireland per annum.
+The quantities of materials listed in Table 19.10 represents a very small proportion of the Irish quantities manufactured per year, as outlined in Section 19.3.2.
+The estimated quantity of concrete required represents less than 1% of the total quantity produced in Ireland per annum.
+Similarly, assuming the aggregate composition of asphalt is 90% to 95% and concrete is 60% to 80%, the estimated total aggregate quantity required by the Proposed Scheme represents less than 1% of the total aggregate quantity produced in Ireland per annum.

-Importation of material to the Proposed Scheme will be carried out throughout the Construction Phase, with different materials being required at different times.
-The main direct impacts associated with the importation of construction materials arises from the gathering / manufacture of the materials, and that once the materials are used within the Proposed Scheme, they are no longer available for other uses.
+Importation of material to the Proposed Scheme site will be carried out throughout the Construction Phase, with different materials being required at different times.
+The main direct impacts associated with the importation of construction materials arises from the gathering / manufacture of the materials, as well as the fact that once the materials are used within the Proposed Scheme they are no longer available for other uses.
 There will also be impacts associated with the importation of materials through the requirement of heavy goods vehicles for the delivery of the material and the use of materials.
-Impacts are covered in more detail in Chapter 6 (Traffic & Transport), Chapter 7 (Air Quality), Chapter 8 (Climate) and Chapter 9 (Noise & Vibration) where relevant.
+Impacts are covered in more detail in Chapter 6 (Traffic & Transport), Chapter 7 (Air Quality), Chapter 8 (Climate) and Chapter 9 (Noise & Vibration), where relevant.

-As the materials required for the Construction Phase of the Proposed Scheme are generally readily available, the sensitivity of the imported material will be Low.
-As the quantities of the materials required constitute less than one percent of the quantities produced per annum in Ireland, the magnitude of the impact will be Negligible.
+As the materials required for the Construction Phase of the Proposed Scheme are generally readily available, the sensitivity of the material will be Low.
+As the quantities of the material required constitute less than 1% of the quantities produced per annum in Ireland, the magnitude of the impact will be Negligible.
 Therefore, the potential impact associated with the imported materials will be Negative, Slight and Long-Term.